 First install MAMP or XAMPP

-if you choose the (free) MAMP version, both MAMP and MAMP PRO will be installed, and the interface will occasionally prompt you to "upgrade" to MAMP PRO.
+if you choose the (free) MAMP version, both MAMP and MAMP PRO will be installed, and the interface will occasionally invite you to "upgrade" to MAMP PRO.
 But you don't need it for the Bol Processor!

 For MAMP on Windows, the "htdocs" folder is in "C:\MAMP".
 For XAMPP on Windows, the "htdocs" folder is in "C:\xampp".
 (To be verified)

-If you want Apache to start automatically when you start your computer, this process is easy with MAMP, but a bit more complex with XAMPP: try this method,
+If you want Apache to start automatically when you start your computer, this process is easy with MAMP, but a bit more complex with XAMPP: try this method.

 Create the 'bp.exe' console

-Now start MAMP or XAMPP and point your browser at localhost/bolprocessor/php/.
+Point your browser at localhost/bolprocessor/php/.
 This will display the home page of Bol Processor BP3.
+Otherwise, check that MAMP or XAMPP is set to use port #80.

 If you see this image at the top right of the page, the console is ready.
 Click on the lamp if you prefer to use the light mode for the interface.